knepprath/neighborhood-attribute-visualizer/README.md

 - Convenient wrapper for Zillow's API: pyzillow (https://github.com/hanneshapke/pyzillow)
 - Grabbing locations within a given radius: openstreetmap (http://wiki.openstreetmap.org/wiki/Downloading_data)
 - Might need to be used to derive address from coordinate: geopy (https://github.com/geopy/geopy)

-- Stretch goal would be to visualize this in a heatmap using Google Maps. (https://developers.google.com/maps/documentation/javascript/examples/layer-heatmap)
+- Stretch goal would be to visualize this in a heatmap using Google Maps: (https://developers.google.com/maps/documentation/javascript/examples/layer-heatmap)